BP joins consortium seeking wind power off Norway

 Offshore wind has started to look more economically feasible with costs coming down quicker than expected and as the EU introduces more ambitious targets for cutting carbon dioxide emissions, he added.

-Aker Offshore Wind is controlled by Norway's Aker ASA (AKER.OL), a group which also controls Norwegian independent oil firm Aker BP (AKERBP.OL), where BP has a 30% stake.
+Aker Offshore Wind is controlled by Norway’s Aker ASA, a group which also controls Norwegian independent oil firm Aker BP, where BP has a 30% stake.

-The plans have attracted a lot of interest from Norwegian and foreign energy firms, including Equinor (EQNR.OL) and Danish Orsted (ORSTED.CO). read more
+The plans have attracted a lot of interest from Norwegian and foreign energy firms, including Equinor and Danish Orsted.

 Our Standards: The Thomson Reuters Trust Principles.